 • The Peasants‘ Revolt 1381

-In addition, Single and (if they choose) Joint Honours students at Level 3 complete a double module dissertation based on an individually assigned research topic chosen in consultation with a supervisor.
+In addition, Joint Honours students at Level 3 may choose to complete a double module dissertation based on an individually assigned research topic chosen in consultation with a supervisor.

 Some modules, especially surveys, use lectures and tutorials; others are taught through seminars, in which students are expected to come prepared to fully engage in and sometimes lead group discussions.
 There

 is also increasing use of web based learning.